-Our current research focuses on four areas: genomewide selection, doubled haploids, targeted recombination, and dwarf corn.
+Our current research focuses on four areas: genomewide selection, breeding schemes, targeted recombination, and sweet corn.

 Genomewide selection (or genomic selection) exploits the availability of cheap and abundant markers.
 Phenotypic and single nucleotide polymorphism (SNP) marker data in a training population are used to develop a statistical model to predict performance for traits such as grain yield, moisture, and lodging.
 The accuracy of the genomewide predictions is assessed from a validation population, which has been phenotyped and genotyped.